Albert Henry (1) Woodhurst

 A descendant's report states the following: Grange Farm was situated near Pembury Road in Tunbridge Wells; Albert Henry (1) attended school at both Murston and Sittingbourne; he married Hattie Abigail Brown in Michigan on September 2nd 1894; he bought a house for his parents to live in and cared for them throughout his life; he died in Jackson, Michigan from rectal cancer on July 1st 1938, after being bed-ridden for two years; his daughter Hattie Anna was born on November 12th 1895, married George Clinton Storm and died on June 28th 1955; his other daughter Bertha Bess - who preferred to be known as "Bee" - was born around 1902, married Clifford B. Wightman and died in October 1997; he and Hattie Abigail were buried in the Woodland Cemetery in Jackson.

-Hattie Abigail was born to parents John E. Brown and his second wife Anna Mariah (nee Andrews), who had married in Jackson County, Michigan in 1852.
-A great-great-grand-daughter of John E. Brown has kindly supplied to the site author photographs variously depicting Hattie Abigail, her parents, her husband Albert Henry (1) and their daughter Hattie Anna.
+Hattie Abigail was born to parents John Ebenezer Brown and his second wife Anna Mariah (nee Andrews), who had married in Jackson Co., Michigan in 1852.
+A great-great-grand-daughter of John has kindly supplied to the site author photographs depicting Hattie Abigail, her parents, her husband Albert Henry (1) and their daughters.

 A fuller account of Albert Henry (1)'s life is given in his autobiography, written not long before he died.